MrGreglet/home-lab/README.md

 # My HomeLabJourney

 This project will document my journey building a complete virtual home lab from scratch.
-I'm starting with Windows Server and Active Directory (soley because as a beginner to the professial world of information technology it seems as if this is my only path into relevant employment).
-Then where I begin to get a bit more excited is integrating a linux server.
-Ill use ubuntu server to add system wide tools, and begin tinkering with containerisation with docker and scaling with kubenetes.
+I'm starting with Windows Server and Active Directory (primarily because as someone entering the professional world of information technology, these core enterprise technologies provide a solid foundation for relevant employment).
+The lab is being built exclusively via command-line interface to develop deep technical proficiency.

+Where I begin to get particularly excited is integrating Linux infrastructure - using Ubuntu Server to add system-wide tools, and exploring containerization with Docker and orchestration with Kubernetes.

 ## My Learning Goals